Sublease Agreement Form, Free Download 2026

 Sublease Term and Relationship to Master Lease

-The sublease term cannot extend beyond the master lease term; this is a fundamental legal principle.
+The sublease term cannot extend beyond the master lease term; this is a fundamental legal principle of property law.
 Specify the sublease start date, end date, and confirm that the end date falls on or before the master lease expiration.
 If the master lease has a renewal option, state whether the sublease extends automatically upon renewal or terminates regardless.
 Include provisions for early termination by either party, specifying the required notice period and any penalties, and address what happens to the sublease if the master lease is terminated due to the sublessor's default.

 Rent and Security Deposit